HEALTH BENEFITS OF TEA

 DID YOU KNOW?

-- Drink tea and Fight the COVID – 19
+- Drinking tea may help Fight the COVID – 19

 - The antioxidants in tea are primarily known to fight the free radicals that damage the cells in your body.